ml-score/knime_meets_python/machine_learning/regression/README.md

-Am small collection of Kupyter motebooks to solve REGRESION tasks.
+### Am small collection of Jupyter motebooks to solve REGRESION tasks.

 On the KNIME Hub there are some examples how to solve regression tasks with KNIME workflows.
 The Python notebooks presented here will later be included in KNIME workflows ... probably ....

+## Score Kaggle House Prices: Advanced Regression Techniques - prepare data with vtreat - use H2O.ai nodes and other models - measure results with RMSE

 https://hub.knime.com/-/spaces/-/~_4d8QTJEXO50qzi7/current-state/